SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 ![screenshot of the hosted view card payment page][hosted-view-card]{:height="250px" width="660px"}

+For payments in the currency SEK, radio buttons for selecting debit or credit card will appear.

+![screenshot of the swedish hosted view card payment page][swedish-hosted-view-card]{:height="315px" width="710px"}

 ## Step 1: Create Payment

 A `Purchase` payment is a straightforward way to charge the card of the payer.
 It is followed up by posting a capture, cancellation or reversal transaction.

 An example of an abbreviated `POST` request is provided below.
 Each individual field of the JSON document is described in the following section.
-An example of an expanded `POST` request is available in the [other features section][purchase].
+An example of an expanded `POST` request is available in the
+[other features section][purchase].

 {% include alert-risk-indicator.md %}